fsaresh/fsaresh.github.io/content/about/index.md

 I have a background in both computer science and psychology from my college days, and I truly enjoy intersections of the two, including people management.
 I have experience in building inclusive and collaborative teams with a growth mindset, while quantifying results around that growth.

 More broadly, I enjoy working on problems that help people -- I can't envision myself working at an adtech or defense company, for example.

-[Here's a copy of my resumé]({{< ref "projects/resume/index" >}}), for any interested parties.

 ### Side Notes
 Tech is funny to me.
 We have so many tools and frameworks and languages that sound made up.